mfkiwl/RPX-100-SDR/plugins/samplesink/remoteoutput/readme.md

 <h2>Introduction</h2>

-This output sample sink plugin sends its samples over the network to a SDRangel instance's Remote source channel using UDP connection.
+This output sample sink plugin sends its samples over the network to a rpx-100 instance's Remote source channel using UDP connection.

 Forward Error Correction with a Cauchy MDS block erasure codec is used to prevent block loss.
 This can make the UDP transmission more robust particularly over WiFi links.

-The remote SDRangel instance to which the data stream is sent is controlled via its REST API using a separate control software for example [SDRangelcli](https://github.com/f4exb/sdrangelcli)
+The remote rpx-100 instance to which the data stream is sent is controlled via its REST API using a separate control software for example [rpx-100cli](https://github.com/f4exb/rpx-100cli)

 The sample size used in the I/Q stream is the Rx sample size of the local instance.
 Possible conversion takes place in the remote Remote source channel plugin to match the Rx sample size of the remote instance.
 Best performace is obtained when both instances use the same sample size.